-As I’m in the process of writing my professional goals for the next year at work, it’s now a good time to focus on some best practices for goal-setting.
-Rather than just shooting blindly for the stars, I’m going to set SMART goals that will allow me to prove I’ve delivered against them at annual review time.
+I’m in the process of writing my professional goals for the next year at work.
+So, it’s a good time to focus on some best practices for goal-setting.
+Rather than just shooting blindly for the stars, I’m going to set SMART goals so I can prove I’ve reached them during my annual review.

-Specific – Call out the who, what, when, where and why.
+Specific – They identity who, what, when, where and why.
 What exactly do I need, or want, to do?

-Measurable – Numbers are everything!
+Measurable – A SMART goal can be quantified in some way.
 Without metrics, I won’t be able to know if I’ve achieved a goal, or how far I need to go to get there.

-Attainable – The end result needs to be attainable based on my skill set and experience level.
+Attainable – The end result needs to be attainable based on my skills and experience.

 Using the SMART technique also works for personal goals.